Space Filling Curves is All You Need: Communication-Avoiding Matrix Multiplication Made Simple: Conclusions And Future Work

 \section{Conclusions And Future Work}

 In this work we presented SFC-CA GEMM, a Space Filling Curve based GEMM that seamlessly implements a class of provably-optimal communication avoiding matrix multiplication algorithms.
-SFC-CA GEMM is compact ($\sim$30 LOC), yet it achieves state-of-the-art (SOTA) results on multiple CPU platforms, outperforming vendor libraries by up to $2\times$ (geometric-mean speedup) for a range of GEMM shapes.
-Even though we described SFC-CA GEMM in the context of multi-core CPUs, the same methodology with SFC-based partitioning and tensor replication can be applied to GPU GEMM algorithms to reduce the data-movement across the memory hierarchy.
-Due to its simplicity and platform-agnostic nature, the SFC-CA GEMM may also serve as a robust tensor contraction framework within Tensor Compilers, obviating the need for complicated cache locality analysis/optimizations and parallelization orchestration.
+SFC-CA GEMM is compact ($\sim$30 LOC), yet it achieves state-of-the-art (SOTA) results on multiple CPU platforms, outperforming vendor libraries by up to $1.8\times$ (Weighted Harmoninc Mean performance) for a range of GEMM shapes.
+We further illustrated how SFC-CA GEMM accelerates real-world applications when used as compute backend: LLM inference prefill up to 1.8$\times$ and SOTA distributed-memory matrix multiplication up to 2.2$\times$.
+Even though we described SFC-CA GEMM in the context of multi-core CPUs, the same methodology with SFC-based partitioning and tensor replication can be applied to GPU GEMM algorithms to reduce data-movement across the memory hierarchy.
+Due to its simplicity and platform-agnostic nature, the SFC-CA GEMM may also serve as a robust tensor contraction framework within Tensor Compilers, obviating the need for complicated cache locality analysis and parallelization orchestration.
 Last but not least, the same SFC-based contraction methodology readily extends to higher dimensions.
 For example, one can implement convolutions by mapping the 3D index space of the output tensor into an 1D SFC-index by using Hilbert curves of higher dimensionality.

 Optimization Notice: Software and workloads used in performance tests may have been optimized for performance only on Intel microprocessors.
 Performance tests, such as SYSmark and MobileMark, are measured using specific computer systems, components, software, operations and functions.
 Any change to any of those factors may cause the results to vary.
 You should consult other information and performance tests to assist you in fully evaluating your contemplated purchases, including the performance of that product when combined with other products.
 For more information go to http://www.intel.com/performance.